---

 This is done in the following way:

-1. Each schema in your default MotherDuck database are simply merged with the Postgres schemas with the same name.
+1. Each schema in your default MotherDuck database is merged with the Postgres schema that has the same name.

 2. Except for the `main` DuckDB schema in your default database, which is merged with the Postgres `public` schema.